Volteris/ckeditor5-build-classic/README.md

 Important

-Delete node_modules in :
+Delete node_modules in @ckeditor/ckeditor5- submodules to avoid multiple load conflict.

-ckeditor5-font
-ckeditor5-alignment
+You can change endpoint for Aloé Magic in params.js

 ## Documentation